Greenwheel: Post–Island Records work

 Greenwheel worked with producer Jim Wirt in early 2004 on 16 new songs for a second full-length release on Island Records.
 The tentative name of the record was Electric Blanket, but the album was never released since the band parted ways with Island Records in 2004.
 Greenwheel was not permitted to release tracks from the Electric Blanket sessions for sale, but the band made the unreleased tracks available through a media player on their official website.
 The band expressed interest at their shows that fans distribute the CD among themselves if they don't have a copy, and the band provided burned copies of the disc for free at their shows.

 After parting ways with Island, the band remixed and remastered their first independent self-titled release, and they re-released it to the public in 2005.
 While it shared the same name as their first major-label release, it consisted of a completely different track lineup (with the exception of "Drowning Man" and "Louder Than Words," which appear on both releases.)

 In addition to parting ways with Island, the band also parted ways with long-time drummer Doug Randall, and Drew Bailey joined the band to fill the vacant spot behind the drum kit.
 Long-time guitarist Marc Wanninger also departed the band, resulting in the current four-member lineup.

 On March 28, 2006, the band released a brand new five-song EP entitled Bridges For Burning.
 The new release was accompanied by Greenwheel's five-month-long "Bridges for Burning Tour".

 In 2007, the band announced that they were forming a new band named Go Van Gogh, and in March of that year they released the new album Ruby and the Starlight Ballroom.
 Although both Greenwheel and Go Van Gogh had the same band members, the band members insisted the two bands would coexist as separate entities with different musical styles.
 In August 2008 both Greenwheel and Go Van Gogh played together at the i-Fest concert at the Family Arena in St. Charles, Missouri.
 Lead singer Ryan Jordan described the unique situation, "This is going to be my first time opening for myself.
 That's going to be fun.
 It's two different characters.
 With Go Van Gogh, it's us in ties and vests.
 In Greenwheel, it's T-shirts and jeans."

 Ryan Jordan and Andrew Dwiggins have been playing in a cover band called "The Wyld Stallyns", playing mostly bars in their local Missouri.
-Their MySpace was set up in 2006 and their website shows active shows through the end of 2011.